 - Current Permits

 - March: 3/10, 3/17, 3/19, 3/20, 3/21, 3/22, 3/23, 3/24, 3/26, 3/27, 3/28, 3/29, 3/30, 3/31

 - Selective removals (demolition)

-- Steel installation (hand set)
+- Structural steel installation and decking (hand set and crane set)

 - Interior and exterior mechanical systems work